rmetcalf9/saas_user_management_system/README.md

 A tennant called "usersystem" is created with a single auth provider "internal", allowuser creation is false at both levels.
 A user is setup in this tenant with the roles "hasaccount" and "systemadmin".
 A userauth is setup for this userID against the "usersystem" tenant with username=APIAPP_DEFAULTHOMEADMINUSERNAME password=APIAPP_DEFAULTHOMEADMINPASSWORD.
+An identity Name=description="standard" is setup connecting the newly created auth with the user.

 The User Management master admin API's will only work with users of the "usersystem" tenant with the role "systemadmin" granted.